What are the benefits of IFST becoming Chartered?

-As you will see set out in the draft Bylaws, current Members will become MCIFST or ‘Members of the Chartered Institute of Food Science and Technology, and Fellows will become FCISFT.
+As you will see set out in the draft Bylaws, current Members will become MCIFST or ‘Members of the Chartered Institute of Food Science and Technology, and Fellows will become FCIFST.
 The Institute will still offer Chartered Scientist professional recognition under licence through the Science Council.

 What happens to the old name – Institute of Food Science & Technology?

 You will see that if and when the Institute becomes Chartered the Institute transfers its business and activities to the new Chartered body.
 This leaves behind the original name and company, IFST.
 The Board will then need to decide what to do with the old name.
 We will probably want to preserve this so that the name cannot be adopted by anyone else.